Fudan-iGEM/2025-wiki/pages/part-collection.md

 | BBa_25VHXKNL | promoter          |      ASH1 AIpro      |
 | BBa_25AT6YR4 |       Translational Unit | ASH1 AIpro driven modified mCherry-ASH1 3'UTR |

+We use the following primers to verify the yeast genome intergration

+<pre>ACE2_5H_F59     5-GCACTTTGGGAAAATTTCAGGACAC
+common_5H_R56   5-ccatctagatgcgaattcaggg    # paired with any _5H_Forward
+common_3H_F58   5-gtgaatgctggtcgctatactg    # paired with any _3H_Reverse
+ACE2_3H_R58     5-GACCTGCGTGCCCATTGTA

+ERG5_5H_F58   5-GCAGCTGCTCGTTCGC
+ERG5_3H_R57   5-GAAGAACATCCTTCTTGGATTGC

+ERG6_5H_F57   5-CCAAACAGCTAGGGCTGG
+ERG6_3H_R57   5-CGCAAGAAATCCAATGGCTTTC</pre>

 ## Collection 2: [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) using EMS-insensitive Fluorescent Protein

 Under the induction of the EMS mutagen, the sequence of the promoter undergoes G/C to A/T base mutations, causing a change in the expression level of the fluorescent protein it regulates.
 This change reflects the degree of promoter sequence mutation.
 We aim to use this as a gene mutation recorder.
 However, the fluorescent protein's sequence itself can also change under EMS mutagenesis, leading to alterations in its fluorescence and interfering with the accurate assessment of the promoter's mutation degree.
 To solve this problem and make the fluorescent protein as stable as possible under EMS, we developed a [Software Tool](/software/) to optimize the fluorescent protein sequence.
 The tool replaces as many G/C bases with A/T bases as possible to enhance the fluorescent protein's resistance to mutagenesis under EMS induction.
 Thereby, we have EMS-resist fluorescent proteins and mutagenic promoters combinations as [TU recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30).

 To identify the optimal mutation-tracking [TU recorder](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) for our project, we selected 4 promoters: pOST1 (BBa_259JX52V), pRNR2 (BBa_K3748013), pSTM1 (BBa_25FQBGJW) and pTDH3 (BBa_K3190001); 7 EMSfps (the number in the name represents the central excitation wavelength of the fluorescent protein): EMSfp383 (BBa_25F6RD26), EMSfp399 (BBa_25M2Z9H7), EMSfp499 (BBa_25IB5O7X), EMSfp506 (BBa_25FAVHQY), EMSfp569 (BBa_25TYRLM9), EMSfp642 (BBa_25GARG3E), EMSfp643 (BBa_2599SI53), and 1 common terminator tENO1 (BBa_K2753051) - yielding a total of 28 TU Recorders.
-Please note 3 out 4 promoters were inspired by Hodgins-Davis *et al* (2019)[^7].
-By comparing fluorescence changes between the EMS-treated group and the control group, we screened out the combination with the most significant variation as the optimal pair, which was then integrated into the 16 chromosomes of yeast using [our homologous arms collection](https://registry.igem.org/collections/b64cd4a7-59f1-4dae-83a7-909b69a778d0).
+Please note 3 out 4 promoters were inspired by Hodgins-Davis *et al* (2019)[^7], the other pTDH3 (BBa_K3190001) is the strongest promoter test by Lee *et al* (2015)[^3].
+By comparing fluorescence changes between the EMS-treated group and the control group, we [screened out](/measurement/) the combination with the most significant variation as the optimal pair, which was then integrated into the 16 chromosomes of yeast using [our homologous arms collection](https://registry.igem.org/collections/b64cd4a7-59f1-4dae-83a7-909b69a778d0).

-In the YTK toolkit by Lee *et al* (2015), pYTK096 is a *URA3* integration vector pre-assembled from the following parts: Type 7 (the URA3 3′ homology arm) , Type 8a (the *E. coli* replication origin + resistance marker + flanking *Not*I sites) , and Type 8b (the URA3 5′ homology arm) .[^3] This design allows the vector to be linearized prior to transformation.
-This standardized design (Type 7 + 8a + 8b module combination) makes pYTK096 a versatile vector within the YTK system for stable, single-copy chromosomal integration.
-In this collection, the integration of all TU Recorders is achieved via:
+In [the YTK Toolkit](https://www.addgene.org/kits/moclo-ytk/) developed by Lee *et al* (2015)[^3], pYTK096 is a *URA3* integration vector pre-assembled from the following parts: Type 7 (the URA3 3' homology arm), Type 8a (the *E. coli* replication origin + kanamycin resistance marker + flanking [NotI](https://www.neb.com/en/products/r3189-noti-hf) sites), and Type 8b (the URA3 5' homology arm).
+This design allows the vector to be linearized by [NotI](https://www.neb.com/en/products/r3189-noti-hf) digestion prior to transformation.
+Any TU (Type 2+3+4) put into pYTK096, would be stable, single-copy chromosomal integration at *URA3* locus.

+All 28 [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) expressing yeast strains were made with the following steps:

-1. Assembly using the pYTK096 integration vector;
+1. Assembly into pYTK096 integration vector;
-2. Linearization by NotI restriction digest, which exposes the *URA3* homology arms;
+2. Linearize by [NotI](https://www.neb.com/en/products/r3189-noti-hf) digestion, which exposes the *URA3* homology arms;
-3. Transformation into yeast, followed by integration into the chromosomal *URA3* locus via *URA3* homologous recombination;
+3. Transform yeast strain [BY4741](https://www.yeastgenome.org/strain/by4741), followed by integration into the chromosomal *URA3* locus via homologous recombination;
-4. Confirmation of correct integration either through *URA3* phenotypic selection or PCR verification (a fragment of approximately 500 bp can be amplified upon correct integration) .
+4. Confirm integration through *URA3* phenotypic selection and PCR verification (a fragment of approximately 500 bp can be amplified upon correct integration).

-In the part collection of our registry, we showcase the results of the *Not*I digest and phire amplification.
-For these information, please read our documentation of [TU Recorders using EMS-insensitive Fluorescent Protein](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30)
+We showcase the results of [NotI]((https://www.neb.com/en/products/r3189-noti-hf)) digest and Phire ([a commercial PCR Master Mix](https://www.thermofisher.com/order/catalog/product/F160S)) amplification on corressponding [iGEM Registry pages](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30).

 Table 2.
 Parts for 28 [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30)